 The Counseling Office is located in the Student Development Center (The Hut), and is accessible to all students, free of charge.
-A licensed professional counselor is available for personal, confidential counseling sessions that are within the scope of professional ethics and Alabama laws.
+A licensed professional counselor is available for short-term personal, confidential counseling sessions.
+Students requiring long-term counseling are referred to appropriate community resources as needed.
+All counseling sessions are private and confidential and are within the scope of professional ethics and Alabama laws.
 The goal of the Counseling Office is to assist students in maintaining a balance between academic pressures and social interactions.
 This is accomplished through individual counseling, programming and consultation.

 The College will make every reasonable effort to meet the emotional and psychological needs of all students through professional counseling or referral when necessary.
-In cases where an individual student is unable to function reasonably within the College community, demonstrates behavior which is deemed to be physically or emotionally harmful to others or to oneself, violates standards of conduct, or interferes with the academic progress of other students, or is otherwise disruptive to the College community, the College reserves the right to respond accordingly, which may include, but is not limited to any of the following: counseling referral off campus, disciplinary action, suspension or separation from the College.
+Students identified as experiencing significant emotional and/or psychological problems will be referred appropriately.
+In cases where an individual student is unable to function reasonably within the College community, demonstrates behavior which is deemed to be physically or emotionally harmful to others or to oneself (including, but not limited to, overt acts of self harm), violates standards of conduct, or interferes with the academic progress of other students, and/or is otherwise disruptive to the College community, the College reserves the right to respond accordingly, which may include, but is not limited to any of the following: counseling referral off campus, disciplinary action, suspension or separation from the College.
 This policy is in addition to the policies listed in the College Student Handbook.